jdbugs/TheInvitation/docs/ENGINE.md

 response, along with metadata about channel, length, layers, and architecture.
 The `surface.*` section controls whether that blueprint line appears and whether the text-to-speech chorus (`voice/tts_interface.py`) should speak alongside the text.
 Chorus voice, rate, and volume can be tuned live.
+Install `pyttsx3` inside the same interpreter that launches `main.py`; on Python 3.13 you may need to pin `pyttsx3==2.90` until newer wheels arrive.

 ## Adaptive configuration